 First off, my husband is a huge TV watcher, I, however, am not.
-One thing I’ve learned after living in an open concept home with kids is that it’s 100% impossible to watch shows like “Breaking Bad” and expect any privacy. 🙂 The compromise was to install a TV in our room.
-I still *try* to only allow family-friendly shows in the living area, but it’s funny I seem to be the only person enforcing that (hmmmm).
-Lately we’ve resurrected “The Sopranos” and started to watch it again after the kids are in bed, so this TV arrangment works out nicely.
+One thing I’ve learned after living in an open concept home with kids is that it’s 100% impossible to watch shows like “Breaking Bad” and expect any privacy. :)

 For $100 we purchased a DIY corner fireplace mantel “kit” at a local Habitat for Humanity ReStore in the surplus building supply department.
-If you don’t have a ReStore near you, I’ll try to find a good online alternative for a comparable price, and if I do, I’ll share it here 🙂
+If you don’t have a ReStore near you, there are several mantel kits available online that are so beautiful!

 We followed the kit instructions and installed it.
 For a long time, this is how the corner looked.

-We really don’t need an additional heat source in this room.
 This project was all about adding ambiance in the master suite.
 I’m sure it adds value to our home, or at the very least, it would differentiate our home if it were ever on the market.
+(Update!
+We since sold this house and received multiple offers!
+So our plan worked!)
 If we do install a fireplace, we would take the appropriate precautions and rip out the carpet and install a heat-proof hearth of some sort.
-We’ll cross that bridge when or if the time comes 🙂
+We’ll cross that bridge when or if the time comes :)

 After awhile, I felt like we could make better use of the space vertically.
 So for about another $100, this is what we did…

 …we framed the TV in and made it appear as if it were a single unit.
 First we built a corner shelving unit to sit on top of the mantel.

 Mark made a frame that was cut perfectly to fit the angle of the wall and cover all of the unfinished, exposed wood.